imagej/imagej.github.io/_pages/plugins/biovoxxel-toolbox.md

 Scaled Intensity Plot
 =====================

-Purpose: The tool creates a intensity plot along any kind of lines as well as from rectangular selections (as does {% include bc content='Analyze | Plot Profile'%}) but with the initial possibility to influence the displayed intensity scale.
+Purpose: The tool creates a intensity plot along any kind of lines as well as from rectangular selections (as does {% include bc path='Analyze | Plot Profile'%}) but with the initial possibility to influence the displayed intensity scale.
 This enables to create plots which can be overlayed by choosing "add to existing plot".
 In the case of a rectangular selection it can be chosen if the plotting direction should be horizontal or vertical.
 The intensities along the other direction are then averaged.
 Additionally, the color and look of the plot line can be chosen.
 This should enable to better compare intensity plots from different images or selections which is only possible if they have the same scaling.
 The latter is done in unscaled units (pixels).
 If a new plot line is added to an existing plot the choice "Draw grid lines" is either ignored or forced depending on how the destination plot was created using the same tool.

 <img src="/media/ScaledIntensityPlots.png" width="750"/>